cpplibv/libv/LIBV-TODO.md

-	libv.ui: ContextStat (not ContextState, stat is for ui statistics) libv.ui: mark remove is non-sense for static component system, or composite objects, hide it libv.ui: add a glr::remote& to UI to simplify app::frame libv.ui: component position is currently relative to origin, once 'frame' and 'scroll' component comes in this will change libv.ui: idea: For UI 2D picker use the mouse wheel with indication beside the cursor to select underlying components
+	libv.ui: ContextStat (not ContextState, stat is for ui statistics) libv.ui: mark remove is non-sense for static component system, or composite objects, hide it libv.ui: add a glr::remote& to UI to simplify app::frame libv.ui: idea: For UI 2D picker use the mouse wheel with indication beside the cursor to select underlying components

 layout
-	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: remove layout1 pass member variables in component_base libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits
+	libv.ui: doLayout1 should use the return channel instead of member cache libv.ui: remove layout1 pass member variables in component_base libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits (in string_2D)

 cleanup
 	libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target (2D)